Anderezekial/ddologger/README.md

 Training Tesseract

-- Got the jTessBoxEditor.
+- Got the `jTessBoxEditor`.
 Any of the editors will do, just need to be able to fix the mappings.
   - http://vietocr.sourceforge.net/training.html
 - I tested saving as .png and .bmp files.
 Going to go with .bmp, though not sure which is best to use.
 - Took the box coordinates images, since that is all I really care about from the screenshots.